LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/azure/troubleshoot/startup-errors.md

 Also confirm that the attribute `stdoutLogFile` has the value `.\logs\stdout` as above.

-Copy the *web.config* file back to the App Service's file, replacing the old file.
+Copy the *web.config* file back to the App Service's folder */site/wwwroot*, replacing the old file.

 Wait a few seconds and attempt to access the site again, then refresh the App Service's files on your FTP access.
 There should be a new folder called *logs*.
 Navigate into it and inspect the files.
 They should reveal the cause of the error.